Auto-rig / add a character

 - Supported formats:

-.fbx,.glb,.gltf - File size must be less than 20MB (100MB for some organizations)
+.fbx,.glb,.gltf - File size must be less than 30MB

 - Keep the file size reasonable to speed up auto-rigging

-Step 2: Upload via GraphQL
+Step 2: Upload a character

 - Shell